dylantysinger/dylantysinger.github.io/_pages/about.md

   - /about.html
 ---

 Howdy!
 My name is Dylan Tysinger.
 I am a senior Aerospace Engineering student at Texas A&M University, graduating in 2025, with a strong academic and hands-on background in unmanned aerial systems (UAS), avionics, and aerodynamics.
 My experience spans various leadership, research, and technical roles, showcasing expertise in complex system design, simulation, and optimization.
+I am currently seeking admission to a PhD program where I can pursue research in autonomous systems.

 <p class="aligncenter">
     <img src="/images/SAE_AERO2324.JPG" width="500" height="500" alt="SAE Aero Design 2024">